 How to choose the right business credit card for your business

 Many credit card issuers offer small business credit cards.
 Compare your options before applying.
-Here are a few steps you can take to home in on the best business credit cards for your company:
+Here are a few steps you can take to hone in on the best business cards for your company.

-- Look for rewards that align with your expenses.
-Business credit cards may offer different types of rewards, such as cashback, frequent flier miles, reward points, or a signup bonus.
+Business cards may offer different types of rewards, such as cashback, frequent flier miles, reward points, or a signup bonus.
 The rewards you earn can depend on where you use the card and whether it offers bonus rewards on certain purchases.
 Review your everyday business purchases and try to find a card that offers bonus rewards for these categories.

-- Check for additional perks.
 Compare the other credit card benefits, such as travel insurance, employee cards, credits toward certain purchases, and expense reporting.
 A business card may be more attractive to you if it comes with perks relevant to your business.